 (b) Conrail implemented its current NORAC rules in the late 1980's.
-CSX and NS have no plans to change those rules, except possibly to supplement them with any additional safety policies that the safety implementation program deems necessary.
+CSX and NS have no plans to change those rules. except possibly to supplement them with any additional safety policies that the safety implementation program deems necessary.

-With respect to the statements at page 12 of the NJSAA Operating plan that "CSY and NS have devoted high-ranking company officials to oversee the safety, transition, and implementation of issues within the NJSAA and are developing unified operating procedures and rules for the SAAs.
+With respect to the statements at page 12 of the NJSAA Operating plan that "CSX and NS have devoted high-ranking company officials to oversee the safety, transition, and implementation of issues within the NJSAA and are developing unified operating procedures and rules for the SAAs.
 These operating rules will be in place well before Day 1 . . .," please:

-- (a) identify the "high-ranking officials" to which Applicants refer; - (b) specify the date on which the referenced "operating rules" are expected to be in place: and - (c) state whether the "operating rules and procedures for the SAAs" will be the same for all the SAAs or whether the NJSAA will have its own operating rules and procedures separate and distinct from the other SAAs.
+(a) identify the "high-ranking officials" to which Applicants refer;

+(b) specify the date on which the referenced "operating rules" are expected to be in place: and without waiving any objection, and subject to the general objections stated above, CSX and NS respond as follows:

+(c) state whether the "operating rules and procedures for the SAAs" will be the same for all the SAAs or whether the NJSAA will have its own operating rules and procedures separate and distinct from the other SAAs.

-Pasponse:
+Pastonse: